top of page

 Grace Slobodzian is an elementary school teacher living and working in Brooklyn, New York.
 She currently teaches a bridged (mixed-age) class of first and second grade students.
 She is passionate about exploratory project-based learning and early childhood literacy.

-She comes from a family of educators and holds a bachelors in Sociology from the College of New Jersey and a masters in Early Childhood Education.
+She comes from a family of educators and holds a Bachelor's in Sociology from the College of New Jersey and a Master's in Early Childhood Education.
 Grace enjoys cooking pasta, running outdoors, reading, and spending time with her family.

 Policies: